Who Has The Lowest IQ In The World 2025 (Country Wise)

 2. Liberia – 45.07

 The war had devastating effects on Liberia’s economy and infrastructure, leading to a breakdown in essential services such as healthcare and education.
-Limited access to education and healthcare services can have a negative impact on cognitive development, potentially contributing to lower IQ scores.
+Limited access to education and healthcare services can harm cognitive development, potentially contributing to lower IQ scores.

 3. Sierra Leone – 45.10